Wondering how to send money to the Maldives from the US? Here’s the information you need.

 What are my options for transferring money to the Maldives?

 Money transfer services

 Few money transfer providers send money to the Maldives.
-MoneyGram and Western Union are two reliable services that do convert U.S. dollars to rufiyaas.
-Both companies have years of experience in international money transfers and allow for various methods of transferring money with quick transfer times.
+MoneyGram and Western Union are two reliable services that are able to convert US dollars to rufiyaas.
+Both companies have years of experience in international money transfers and allow for various methods of sending money quickly.

-If you are struggling to find a provider that will send rufiyaas, consider transferring U.S. dollars.
-The U.S. dollar is widely accepted as a form of payment in the Maldives.
-Transferring U.S. dollars also means you won’t have to deal with an exchange rate.Back to top
+If you’re struggling to find a provider that will send rufiyaas, consider transferring US dollars.
+The US dollar is widely accepted as a form of payment, and by transferring US dollars, you won’t have to deal with an exchange rate.Back to top

 Hassan is one of the 330 students from the Maldives that received a long-term scholarship to study in America.
-Hassan’s parents were unable to pay his school fees by the time he reached secondary school and took out several study loans to further fund his education as a bright young student.
-After completing his studies in the U.S., Hassan has since become a successful actuary.
+Hassan’s parents were unable to pay his school fees by the time he reached secondary school and took out several study loans to further fund his education.
+After completing his studies in the US, Hassan has since become a successful actuary.

-He is now in a position where he can pay back the study loans that put pressure on his parents.
+He is now in a position where he can pay back the study loans for his parents.
 He compares different alternatives for sending money to his parents using the amount of $1,000 USD.

 |Money transfer company A||Money transfer company B|